widh/BPI-R2-CSITool-DataAcquirer/README.md

 ## About channels, MIMO, MCS

-Initially the scripts are configured to use channel 64 in HT40- mode, and to use 2x3 MIMO.
+Initially the scripts are configured to use channel 64 in HT40- mode, and to use 1 Tx antenna.

 #### Changing Antennas (MIMO) & MCS

 You have to change `prepare_tx.sh`.
-In `# Set transaction rate` part of `prepare_tx.sh`, there is a strange hex integer: `0xcd09`.
+In `# Set transaction rate` part of `prepare_tx.sh`, there is a strange hex integer: `0x4d01`.
 That may the only part you're going to modify.

 Using `get_flags.js`, you can get proper flag code by giving the data rate and the number of antenna you use.